chrizerv/fuel_proj/README.md

 A web application that gives you the ability to see gas stations on the map.
-If you are a consumer or a station owner user, you can make orders or manage your gas stations’ orders respectively.
+If you log in as a consumer or a station owner user, you can make orders or manage your gas stations’ orders respectively.